Transfer of Credit Policy

 Liberal Arts and Sciences Curriculum/General Education

 Transfer students will receive evaluations indicating the extent and distribution of credits which are accepted by MSUM toward LASC and degree requirements.
-LASC requirements will be considered complete for transfer students who complete the Minnesota Transfer Curriculum (MnTC), the North Dakota General Education Requirements Transfer Agreement (GERTA), an Associate of Arts (AA) degree, or an equivalent (must meet credit and goal standards) Associate of Science (AS) degree.
-Courses will be evaluated to meet LASC goal requirements based on the sending institutions general education components or the equivalency assigned when transferred to MSUM in accordance with Minnesota State system transfer policy.
-If general education requirements are not completed before transfer, transfer students must complete 42 credits in LASC courses and meet all goal areas.
-Transfer students must also meet MSUM’s writing intensive requirements.
+LASC requirements will be considered complete for transfer students who complete the Minnesota Transfer Curriculum (MnTC), the North Dakota General Education Requirements Transfer Agreement (GERTA), or an equivalent (must meet credit and goal standards) Associate of Arts (AA) or Associate of Science (AS) degree.
+Courses will be evaluated to meet LASC goal requirements based on the sending institutions general education components, or the equivalency assigned when transferred to MSUM in accordance with Minnesota State system transfer policy.
+If general education requirements are not completed before transfer, transfer students must complete 40 credits in LASC courses and meet all goal areas.
+Transfer students must also meet MSUM’s first year experience and writing intensive requirements based on the number of credits transferred in.

 Transfer credits may not be applied to meet an area requirement (LASC, major, or minor) unless they also meet the corresponding GPA requirement for the academic area.